The end of TechStat

-The problem with accepting that is that inherent in OMB's rollout of TechStat was a belief that agencies weren't doing a good job overseeing their systems.
-Is OMB really saying that it turned around that lack of institutional oversight in less than 2 years?
+The problem with accepting that is that inherent in OMB's rollout of TechStat was a belief that agencies weren't doing a good job overseeing their information technology systems.
+Is OMB really saying that it turned around that lack of institutional oversight in less than two years?
 (How, exactly?
 By providing them a seating chart template for use in homegrown TechStat meetings?)

 "It's actually the follow-through and the follow-up, which takes countless hours and resources to make sure that if Agency A has committed to making sure that they're going live in one month, that we come back a month from then and say, 'You said you would go live, what happened?'" he said.

 Had Congress come through with that appropriation, in other words, it's a pretty safe bet to assume that OMB would not be talking about how it had always planned to make TechStat the responsibility of agencies.

 In any case, the gradual disappearance of TechStat really doesn't matter.
 That federal IT is in dire need of major reformation is obvious, and TechStats were just a diversion along the way--and not a very well thought-out one.